adamcharnock/lightbus/docs/quick-start.md

 * **Other processes (web etc)** – Perform remote procedure calls, fire events

 The starting point for the lightbus process is a `bus.py` file.
 You should create this in your project root.
+You can also configure where Lightbus looks for this module using the `--bus` option or by setting the `LIGHTBUS_MODULE` environment variable.

 ## Define your API